microsoft/reverse-proxy/samples/KubernetesIngress.Sample/README.md

 See https://microsoft.github.io/reverse-proxy/articles/authn-authz.html for a list of available policies, or how to add your own custom policies.

 `yarp.ingress.kubernetes.io/authorization-policy: anonymous`

+#### RateLimiter Policy

+See https://microsoft.github.io/reverse-proxy/articles/rate-limiting.html for a list of available policies, or how to add your own custom policies.

+`yarp.ingress.kubernetes.io/rate-limiter-policy: mypolicy`

 #### Backend Protocol